yannara/AddTempAdminRights/README.md

 # AddTempAdminRights
 This tool provides users to elevate themselves as admins for 5 minutes through Intune's Company Portal for Windows Devices.
-You can specify the time in lenght yourself in the script, if you find 5 minutes be too short.
+You can specify the time in lenght yourself in the script, if you find 5 minutes being too short.

 # Features
 - Uses Intune Win32 app package detection method to flag the status of admin rights been added.
 Detection file is also removed in 5 minutes together with previleges.